PaluchowskiMatthew/MachineLearning/Projects/project2/README.md

 - Models: folder containing all trained models mentioned in the report
 - Baseline.ipynb: implementation of a random baseline
 - KNeighborsClassifier.ipynb: implementation of a K Nearest Neighbors approach
+- cnn.py: implementation of first neural network that performs road segmentation on patches of the provided images
+- post_padded.py: implementation of post processing neural network that tries to clean up the predictions of the first neural network.
+It works on the predictions from the first CNN and tries to predict the center of a larger patch.
+- predictions.py: the predict() function takes a primary neural net and a post processing neural net and uses them to make a prediction and outputs a submission file.